gchq/CyberChef/README.md

 ## Contributing

 Contributing a new operation to CyberChef is super easy!
-There is a quickstart script which will walk you through the process.
+There is a quickstart script that will walk you through the process.
 If you can write basic JavaScript, you can write a CyberChef operation.

 An installation walkthrough, how-to guides for adding new operations and themes, descriptions of the repository structure, available data types and coding conventions can all be found in the project [wiki pages](https://github.com/gchq/CyberChef/wiki).